lindseyspratt/dctg-logtalk/README.md

 # Definite Clause Translation Grammar (DCTG)

+Definite Clause Translation Grammar rules (DCTGs) are represented as:

+	LeftPart ::= RightPart <:> Attributes ::- Semantics.

+In this term, `LeftPart ::= RightPart` represents syntax while `Attributes ::- Semantics` represents semantics.
+As in DCGs, `LeftPart` can either be a non-terminal possibly followed by a list of terminals (aka a "push-back" list).

 ## Usage

 To load all the files, load the `loader.lgt` file in the main directory.